-(B) Securing.
-Type MC cable shall be supported and secured at intervals not exceeding 6 feet (1.83m) where concealed, 3 feet (0.915m) where exposed, and within 12 inches (305 mm) of a connection to every panelboard or terminal/box.
+- (B) Securing.
+Type MC cable shall be supported and secured at intervals not exceeding 6 feet (1.83m) where concealed, 3 feet (0.915m) where exposed, and within 12 inches (305 mm) of a connection to every panelboard or terminal/box. - (C) Supporting.

-(C) Supporting.
 Bundling of cables is limited to three cables for each support ring.
 If more than three cables are required in an exposed location, the cable shall be racked together and uniformly spaced in parallel runs supported by steel channel.
 Steel channel shall be designed and listed for the application.
 Cables shall be fastened to the channel with metal cable clamps designed for the channel used.

-334.10 Uses Permitted.
-Type NM, Type NMC, and Type NMS cables shall be permitted to be used only in the following:

-(A) One and two-family dwellings and their attached or detached garages, and their storage buildings.

-(B) Multifamily dwellings and their associated uses permitted to be of Types III, IV, and V construction, except as prohibited in 334.12.

-(C) Existing Structures.
-Non-metallic sheathed cable may remain as a wiring method for a non dwelling use structure, provided the structure is a remodel of a type III, IV, or V construction that was converted from a use as defined in Subsection (1) and (2) of this Section to a different use under a change of use permit, except else where not permitted in this Code.
-The structure must be two stories or less in height and supplied by a 120/240-volt single-phase electrical service.
+Figure 1 - Panel board Installation - MC Cable Strapping Requirements

+Not To Scale

+Page 21 of 24

+Not To Scale

+- 334.10 Uses Permitted.
+Type NM, Type NMC, and Type NMS cables shall be permitted to be used only in the following: - (1) one and two-family dwellings and their attached or detached garages and storage buildings. - (2) multifamily dwellings and their associated uses permitted to be of Types III, IV, and V construction, except as prohibited in 334.12; and - (3) for existing structures legally constructed with non-metallic sheathed cable, the non-metallic sheathed cable may remain as a wiring method provided that the existing structure is: - a. a remodel of a type III, IV, or V construction; - b. two stories or less in height; and - c. supplied by a 120/240-volt single-phase electrical service; - d. not used for areas or equipment regulated by Chapters 5, 6, and 7 of the Electrical Code.